-The first step in the Petroleum Remediation Program is the review of tank removal assessment reports or other documentation to determine whether potential contamination exists.
+The first step in the Petroleum Remediation Program is the review of tank removal assessment reports or other documentation to determine whether contamination exists.
 After some initial indication that there may be petroleum contamination at a site, NDEQ decides whether more investigation and cleanup are required.
 NDEQ also determines whether parties who caused the contamination are available and financially capable of assuming responsibility.
+The Program also receives reports of catastrophic tank failures, contaminated drinking water wells, vapors in structures and utilities, and other serious situations that may require emergency actions.

-In the event these reports indicate a threat to health, safety, or the environment, NDEQ requires a detailed study of the affected groundwater and soil to discover the severity of the contamination, direction of groundwater flow, and potential water supplies or points of exposure that may be impacted.
+In the event these reports indicate a threat to health, safety, or the environment, NDEQ requires a detailed study of the affected groundwater and soil to discover the severity of the contamination, direction of groundwater flow, and potential water supplies or other points of exposure that may be impacted.
 Program staff review these reports to determine if cleanup requirements are needed and issue a public notice of their decision.
 Staff review remedial actions throughout the project and determine when sufficient cleanup has been accomplished.

 The program has incorporated risk-based corrective action (RBCA) procedures into regulations and accompanying guidance.
 The RBCA process allows evaluation of all petroleum release sites based on the risk they pose to human health and the environment.
 Those that pose no significant risk are closed; those that pose significant risk are prioritized for further work.
 Since 1999, the program has been initiating many new investigations to collect information needed for Tier 1, the first step in the RBCA process.
 The plan is to continue investigating additional sites until eventually the information necessary for a RBCA Tier 1 evaluation has been collected at all sites.
-Sites that fail Tier 1 are activated for Tier 2, which is a more detailed investigation and the next step in the RBCA process.
-If sites fail Tier 2, they are normally scheduled for cleanup.